 Scotland’s First Oyster Festival

-“We wanted to devise a festival that would involve and inspire our whole town, while creating a late summer tourism highlight to attract and welcome visitors to Stranraer.
+“We wanted to devise a festival that involved and inspired our whole town, while creating a late summer tourism highlight to attract and welcome visitors to Stranraer.
 Food tourism is one of the fastest growing tourism sectors in the UK.
-Stranraer’s heritage means the town is perfectly placed to capitalise on this growing interest in themed food festivals.
-By organising a festival that showcases the stunning beauty of Loch Ryan, its picturesque harbour and marina, the unique seafood that we harvest from the Loch and the warmth of the people of Stranraer we are looking forward to showing off our beautiful town to the world.
+Stranraer’s heritage, accommodation provision and superb cuisine as demonstrated by the many local chefs who participated in the event, clearly show that the town is perfectly placed to capitalise on this growing interest in food themed festivals.

 Stranraer Oyster Festival 2017 is now over but the festival team is currently working to build on the firm foundations set by this year’s successful event.
 We will certainly keep you in touch.

 Please Click Here for Stranraer Oyster Festival 2017 post festival Press Release.